erukiti/WebRx/README.md

 # WebRx

-WebRx is a Javascript MVC-Framework built on [ReactiveX for Javascript (RxJs)](http://reactivex.io) that combines functional-reactive programming with Observable-driven declarative Data-Binding, Templating and Client-Side Routing.
+WebRx is a Javascript MVVM-Framework built on [ReactiveX for Javascript (RxJs)](http://reactivex.io) that combines functional-reactive programming with Observable-driven declarative Data-Binding, Templating and Client-Side Routing.

 #### Features